NThacker5246/HackerMakerMessanger/ReadMeEN.md

 ```
 I have a question/problem/suggestion <question as in the title>
-1. Description of the question/problem/suggestion (with the latter, describe exactly what you want)
+1. Description of the question/problem/suggestion
 2. Branch for implementing the proposal (if you are not a developer, the developers themselves will attach the branch
-3. How you want it to be (additional wishes)
+3. Additional suggestions
 ```